espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

 More details about Unified provisioning are available at: https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/provisioning/provisioning.html

+.. _sec_nvs\_info:

 NVS: Persistent key-value store
 -------------------------------

-[sec:nvs\_info] In the Unified Provisioning section above, we mentioned in passing that the Wi-Fi credentials are stored in the NVS.
+ In the Unified Provisioning section above, we mentioned in passing that the Wi-Fi credentials are stored in the NVS.
 The NVS is a software component that maintains a persistent storage of key-value pairs.
 Since the storage is persistent this information is available